sjg20/coreboot/Documentation/technotes/ccb.md

 building, since it requires resigning parts of the image.
 To address this, the CCB can be stored in CBFS instead, accessed from the romstage.
 This means it is unable to affect the operation of bootblock, of course.
 This is controlled by the CCB_CBFS option.
-This applied mostly to AMD, since Intel platforms, do not have a signed bootblock.
+This applies mostly to AMD, since Intel platforms, do not have a signed bootblock.

 ## Future extensions